reshiramv56/tts_repo/README.md

 **Analysis:**
 Bark may hallucinate content.
-Chatterbox does not hallucinate, but **fails to correctly interpret Japanese input**, resulting in unintelligible speech.
+Chatterbox-TTS-Extended does not hallucinate, but **fails to correctly interpret Japanese input**, resulting in unintelligible speech.

 ---